All Episodes

 Yeah, it really is.

-Very typical that they're told it's not your time, often by a spiritual being there, and that there is purpose on earth.
+Very typical that they're told it's not your time, often by a spiritual being there, and that there is purpose of their earthly life.

 I just pulled up our most recent survey data.